 Pleasantville is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 20,755 people and four constituent neighborhoods, Pleasantville is the 95th largest community in New Jersey.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pleasantville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Pleasantville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pleasantville is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Pleasantville who work in food service (17.55%), maintenance occupations (12.18%), and personal care services (11.16%).

-One of the nice things about Pleasantville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Pleasantville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Pleasantville has a lot of people who ride the bus to and from work.
 In fact, for its size, Pleasantville has quite a high level of public transit users.
 Pleasantville’s need for inexpensive transportation options for its citizens is quite high.

-The rate of college-level education in Pleasantville is quite a bit lower than the national average among all cities of 21.84%: just 11.38% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Pleasantville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.38% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Pleasantville in 2010 was $17,857, which is low income relative to New Jersey and the nation.
 This equates to an annual income of $71,428 for a family of four.
 However, Pleasantville contains both very wealthy and poor people as well.